hsolbrig/ICD11OWLConverter/README.md

     **python3 ICD11OWLConverter/converter.py -o {output file} {ICD11 OWL file}**

-More documentation can be found at:
+More documentation can be found at